Gain Real-World Experience: Gain hands-on experience in the classroom and through paid work opportunities like internships and co-op.

 Please see Wellness Education Requirement for more information.
 Students completing bachelor's degrees are required to complete two different Wellness courses.

-‡ Please consult an adviser for a complete list of courses that fulfill the professional elective requirement.
+† Please consult an advisor for a complete list of courses that fulfill the fine art photo professional elective requirement.

-§ CAD elective refers to any course in the College of Art and Design.
+§ CAD elective refers to any course in the College Art and Design.

 100% of all incoming first-year and transfer students receive aid.